-Within the warranty period, return the suspect component to ReWater Systems at PO Box 19364 Thousand Oaks CA 91319 postage prepaid and we will immediately assess and remedy the situation.
-You may call ReWater for expedited warranty instructions.
+Within the warranty period, return the suspect component to ReWater Systems postage prepaid and we will immediately assess and remedy the situation.
+You may call ReWater for expedited warranty assistance.

-Plugging of the irrigation network is always a result of owner failure to properly maintain the filter system or of tubing being cut in the soil and is not covered by warranty.
+Plugging of the irrigation network is always a result of owner failure to properly maintain the filter system or, more likely, tubing being cut in the soil.
+Neither is covered by warranty.
 This warranty also does not cover plant loss or other such consequences due to the use of incompatible laundry products or other materials, animal waste, or improper installation or operation.
 ReWater will not be responsible for other incidental or consequential damages or for parts or systems with parts that have been altered, and our liability under this warranty is limited solely to replacing or repairing defective parts.
 No other express or implied warranty exists.